 If you do happen to have a second mouse problem, donít panic.
 It can happen to the best of us.
 The most important thing is to eliminate the mouse, and setting up traps will do that. ePestSolutions will be here to stand by you every step of the way and help you with any potential problems you might have along the way.

 Here at ePestSolutions, we know our products inside and out, and we can point you in the right direction to get exactly what you need.
-Whether you are a business owner who has a mouse in the staff lounge or a family of four with a mouse hiding away in the kitchen, ePestSolutions has all the mice killer products to make your mouse nightmare vanish.
+Whether you are a business owner who has a mouse in the staff lounge or a family of four with a mouse hiding away in the kitchen, ePestSolutions has all the mice killer products, from mouse traps, mouse glue boards, mouse live traps and more to make your mouse nightmare vanish.

 Check out the mouse control products we have listed here, and be sure to give us a phone call and have our team of experts find the product that fits your needs exactly.
 Alternatively, you can visit the Expert Bug Lady or check out the Things that Bug Me blog for more information!